yong24s/CS3235-AY1718S1-RetrofitSecureNFC/README.md

 > *Read: How to generate ECC keys/certificates*
 2. Run **EcdsaSigner.java** in KeyGenerator Project to sign an URL with your ECC private key <br/>
 3. [OPTIONAL] Run **EcdsaVerifier.java** in KeyGenerator Project to verify the signed URL with your ECC public certificate <br/>
+4. Write the signed URL to a NFC tag
+5. Update AndroidManifest.xml to include new signed domain
+6. Rename your ECC public certificate to your fully qualified domain name i.e. isteps.comp.nus.edu.sg
+7. Deploy the Android application to a Android phone with NFC
+8. Test it out and have fun!

 ## How to generate ECC keys/certificates